 GPS satellites circle the Earth twice a day in a precise orbit.
 Each satellite broadcasts a unique signal and orbital characteristics, which GPS systems can decode and calculate the satellite’s precise location.
 This information, together with trilateration, is used by GPS receivers to compute a user’s actual position.

 The GPS receiver calculates the distance between each satellite by the time it takes to receive a broadcast signal.
-The receiver can calculate a user’s position and show it electronically using distance measurements from a couple more satellites, allowing you to measure your running route, map a golf course, find your way home, or embark on an adventure anyplace.
+The receiver can calculate a user’s position and show it electronically using distance measurements from a couple more satellites, allowing you to measure your running route, map a golf course, find your way home, or embark on an adventure anywhere.

-A GPS receiver must be latched on to the signal of at least three satellites to determine your 2-D location (latitude and longitude) and track movement.
+A GPS receiver must be latched onto the signal of at least three satellites to determine your 2-D location (latitude and longitude) and track movement.
 The receiver can identify your 3-D position if four or more satellites are visible (latitude, longitude, and altitude).
 A GPS receiver will often track eight or more satellites, depending on the time of day and where you are on the planet.

-What Is GPS Tracking Device?
+What Is a GPS Tracking Device?

 There are a few important differences between tracking devices and in-car navigation systems.
 GPS navigation systems display a driver’s location on a digital map and then offer driving directions to a specific destination.
 GPS trackers, on the other hand, employ GPS technology to keep track of a vehicle’s present location and journey history.